Too many mothers are missing out on fresh food and are skipping meals, so their kids have enough to eat.

 “We have already shared more than 175,000 kilos of food for free this year (about half a million meals), but there’s a waitlist of charities wanting to partner with us, and every group we help has seen increased requests for assistance this year.
 The cost of living crisis, flood, and cyclone have really knocked our community back, but if everyone helps a little, we can all get back on our feet,” shares Michelle.

-Donate to our Mother’s Day campaign, so mum has one less thing to worry about this Mother’s Day and can relax knowing her fridge is full.
+Donate today, so mum has one less thing to worry about and can relax knowing her fridge is full.